chrissysemens/express-langchain-chatbot/README.md

-# Express / Langchain chat bot Api
+# Express / Langchain chatbot Api
 A quick AI express chatbot using langchain.

 Run the app and post to the end point with a question about Burkino Faso in the body.